akuklev/HOCC/finitism.md

 to a foundationally attractive class of set theories.
 There, one looses the ability to reflect all predicates on pure sets by sets themselves, but gains an insight into how sets are “built from below”.
-These are the ZN-type set theories, where one restricts the universe of discourse to well-founded pure sets $S$ that are not allowed to harbour infinite membership chains
+These are the ZN-type set theories, where one restricts the universe of discourse to wellfounded pure sets $S$ that are not allowed to harbour infinite membership chains

 $$S ∋ S_1 ∋ S_2 ∋ ···$$